-- Always use the dryer in the recommended room temperature.
+- Always use the dryer at the recommended room temperature.
 Do not place the device somewhere near a source of heat, such as a fireplace or a room heater.
 This can cause the dryer to overheat, thereby damaging the footwear and the device as well.

 Boot and shoe dryers are well-designed devices; it is easy to use and safe for all types of footwear.
-This device is a must-have for people who love going camping, hunting, and fishing, and also for the people living in wet regions.
+This device is a must-have for people who love going camping, hunting, and fishing, and also for people living in wet regions.

 Boot dryers not only dry footwear in a short time but also extend its lifespan by eliminating molds and mildew, which are material deteriorating agents.